 · Is there evidence that ethnic discrimination affects housing access for some Australians?

 My work has been published in leading urban studies / planning journals, in two co-authored books, and in major reports to government agencies.
 I have served as a policy advisor to state and federal (US) agencies concerned with housing and community development, and my research has been funded by a variety of competitive grants (including US HUD and ARC Discovery).

 Urban Policy and the Census helps researchers and policy analysts gain an integrated understanding of census data and other relevant policy data sources, their strengths and limitations, and how best to use this data in policy research.
 Researchers will be able to critically assess decennial census and the American Community Survey data, which can be the starting point for spatial analysis for realistic policy planning and decision-making.
 The book shows that evidence-based policy is effective only when the evidence is sound and used appropriately.
 It provides guidance for analyzing demographic and social trends, economic trends, housing circumstances, and transportation issues.

 Peters, A & MacDonald, HI 2004, Unlocking the Census with GIS, 1st, ESRI Press, Redlands, California (USA).

 Galster, G, MacDonald, H & Nelson, J 2018, 'What Explains the Differential Treatment of Renters Based on Ethnicity?
-New Evidence From Sydney', Urban Affairs Review, vol. 54, no. 1, pp. 107-136.View/Download from: UTS OPUS or Publisher's site
+New Evidence From Sydney', Urban Affairs Review, vol. 54, no. 1, pp. 107-136.View/Download from: Publisher's site